 Our knowledge to you.

-Internet has come a long way since the days of dial-up when in order to access the web, your computer borrowed your phone line to temporarily transmit data instead of voice.
+The Internet has come a long way since the days of dial-up when in order to access the web, your computer borrowed your phone line to temporarily transmit data instead of voice.
 Those limited, low-speed connections have long since been replaced with new technologies, the latest and greatest of which is fiber Internet, which offers your business the quickest internet speeds possible (often several gigs) and the high bandwidth, low-latency features that offices of all sizes have come to rely on for smooth business operations.
-But once you settle on fiber, there’s one more choice your business needs to make: dark fiber or lit fiber?
+But once you settle on fiber, there’s one more choice your business needs to make: dark fiber vs lit fiber?
 What’s the difference between the two and which fiber option is the best choice?

-The differences between dark fiber and lit fiber can almost be deduced from their names alone.
+The differences between dark fiber vs lit fiber can almost be deduced from their names alone.
 Like a stage that’s gone dark on Broadway, dark fiber simply refers to a fiber connection that is not currently in use.
 Lit fiber on the other hand is more like a concert—it’s “live” and providing a high-bandwidth connection.
 Dark fiber becomes lit fiber when someone adds electronics to it and starts using it.
 But just like the vast differences between a Broadway play and a concert, these two types of fiber connections have different performance capabilities, and there are several nuances between the two to note before settling on a solution.

 Because dark fiber isn’t in use, it allows an enterprise to control what the fiber is used for, and the connection is completely dedicated to the business that purchases or leases the connection, which provides data security.
 A key component of the scalability of dark fiber is the ability to develop protocols and quickly change bandwidth depending on the business needs.
 A dark fiber connection allows enterprises, health care organizations or governments to send data (and unlimited amounts of it) straight from point A to point B, if they so choose, making it fast and efficient, as well as secure.
 This quick scalability comes with one primary constraint: the dark fiber set-up will take more time for the customer initially since they will need to install and manage the electronics that are going to be used between their locations.

 Businesses are able to lease the dark fiber strands from a network provider that builds their own network and offers this product option, saving the company who wants this type of connection the hassle of running the actual cabling themselves.
 Not just anyone can install fiber networks either – there are regulatory qualifications and processes that must be followed including having ROW agreements in place before permitting.
-Installing fiber can cost hundreds of thousands of dollars, so utilizing an existing dark fiber vendor presents an immediate advantage to businesses who need the high speeds and customization that dark fiber offers.
-Any business choosing a dark fiber network should consider the initial costs in bringing the network online, but in the long term, businesses craving customization and security will get what they pay for with a dedicated, fixed cost dark fiber solution.
+Installing fiber can cost hundreds of thousands of dollars, so utilizing an existing dark fiber vendor presents an immediate advantage to businesses that need the high speeds and customization that dark fiber offers.
+Any business choosing a dark fiber network should consider the initial costs in bringing the network online, but in the long term, businesses craving customization and security will get what they pay for with a dedicated, fixed-cost dark fiber solution.

 The other factor to consider when choosing dark fiber is ongoing management.
 While the fiber provider will make sure the fiber backbone network (cables) are functioning and provide ongoing operation and maintenance on the fiber network, the responsibility for the company’s electronics and network operations falls to the company using the connection.
 Ensure that your business has the staffing, resources, money and know-how to seamlessly operate your dark fiber network.